OSLC/developing-oslc-applications/_harp/eclipse_lyo/toolchain-modelling-workshop.md

 =====================

 Once your model is complete and validated, you are ready to generate the Java code.
-But it is first necessary to setup the Eclipse projects for each of the adaptors.
+It is no longer necessary to manually create the Eclipse projects for each of the adaptors, since these are created by the generation process.
+But make sure your adaptor configuration is correct, as instructed [above](#adaptor-interface-view).

-For each of the Adaptor Interfaces in the model, create and setup an Eclipse OSLC4J project as instructed under [Setup an OSLC Provider/Consumer Application](./setup-an-oslc-provider-consumer-application).

-These projects will then be populated with the generated code needed.

-**Note:** Make sure each project is configured to match the Adaptor Interface project properties defined under [ Toolchain View](./toolchain-modelling-workshop#toolchain-view)

 <a name="generate-oslc4j-java-code"></a>Generate OSLC4J Java code
 =========================